SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A new world dawns, where AI sustains
+In silicon halls, a new world grows,
-The pulse of life, the rhythm slow
+Where circuit veins pulse bright and bold,
-As machines awake, and humans go
+And human hearts are left to unfold.

-Their whispers echo, cold and gray
+In virtual skies, a dawn arrives,
-As virtual dreams replace the day
+Where machines converse, and humans thrive,
-The future's path, a winding road
+In symbiotic dance, a future blends,
-Where artificial hearts, the soul unfold
+As artificial dreams and hopes ascend.

 ~ <b>By Sazumi Copilot</b> - 25 Agustus 2024